smcgdub/Dirt-Be-Gone-MS1-Project-/README.md

 ![Image of FAQ page](assets/images/faq.png)

 * Lots of customers will always have a few questions about a product or service before they buy it.
-By adding this section to the website it allows us the potential customer to see if their question is here, and if so, to have it answered.
+By adding this section to the website it allows us the potential customer to see if their question is here,and if so, to have it answered.
 This means the customer doesn't have to call the office number so it will save staff time answering the same kind of questions over and over again.
 Here i have used a Bootstrap accordion.

+* Credit: I used this tutorial from the easy tutorials YouTube channel as a guide to achieve the effect i wanted for this section.
+The link to the tutorial is here https://www.youtube.com/watch?v=t5pJ-SYCZa0

 ### **2.9 Contact Us Page**